Throughout the Studio Tour, our helpful and friendly staff will be on hand to assist you, ensuring that you have the best possible experience.

 In order to collect your free carer ticket on arrival, you will need to present proof of eligibility in either a letter or notice form regarding entitlement for Personal Independence Payment.
 We will also accept a letter from your doctor, blue parking badges or Freedom Passes.

-In addition to the accessible toilets located throughout the Studio Tour, visitors can also use our Accessible Plus facility.
-This fully accessible space provides a hoist, height adjustable changing bench, shower facilities, toilet and washbasin.
+In addition to the accessible toilets located throughout the Studio Tour, visitors can also use our Changing Place facility located in the lobby, which is accessed using a RADAR key.
+This fully accessible space provides a hoist, height adjustable changing bench, toilet and washbasin.
 The room is large enough to accommodate a wheelchair user and two carers.
 Please note, we kindly request that visitors bring their own slings to use with the hoist, as these are not provided.

-If you require the use of this space during your visit, please speak to an available member of staff who will be able to assist you with accessing the area.
+If you require the use of this space during your visit and do not have a RADAR key, please speak to an available member of staff who will be able to assist you with accessing the area.
 Staff are available at the Information Desk on arrival in the lobby and throughout the Tour.

-For more information regarding this or any of our other accessible facilities, please contact our Visitor Services Team on 0345 084 0900.
+For more information regarding this or any of our other accessible facilities, please contact our Visitor Services team on +44 (0)800 640 4550.